NOTICE OF PREPARATION OF ASSESSMENT ROLL 2020

 About Property Assessments

 Property assessments in Alberta are governed by the Municipal Government Act.
-Your Notice of Assessment is based on the valuation and physical condition of your property as of December 31 of the previous year.
+Your Notice of Assessment is based on the physical condition of your property as of December 31 of the previous year as well as the valuation of your property as of July 1 of the previous year.
 All assessed values are completed within these guidelines to ensure fairness and equity using mass appraisal techniques.

 The purpose of assessment is not to reflect a single sale price, but to assess all properties at typical market value on the same valuation date so that taxation is fairly and uniformly shared.
 The Town of Cardston has contracted a qualified accredited assessor who performs this function based on provincial legislation and regulations.